SharePoint/sp-dev-docs/docs/solution-guidance/applying-pnp-templates.md

 ## Available templates

 The Look Book templates are based on the PnP Provisioning engine.
-As such, every single template is a `.PNP` (PNP stands for Patterns & Practices) file, which is nothing more than an OpenXML file that includes all the needed content to deploy the template.
+As such, every single template is a `.pnp` (pnp stands for Patterns & Practices) file, which is nothing more than an OpenXML file that includes all the needed content to deploy the template.
-Here follows a table where you can find the list of all the Look Book templates, a link do download the corresponding `.PNP` template file, the configuration parameters, and the prerequisites.
+Here follows a table where you can find the list of all the Look Book templates, a link do download the corresponding `.pnp` template file, the configuration parameters, and the prerequisites.

 Category|Template|Site Type|Parameters|Prerequisites
 --------|--------|---------|----------|-------------